anshlabs716/anshlabs716/README.md

 * 📚 Learning from source code
 * 🤝 Collaboration
 * 🌎 Open development
+* 🔒 User control
 * 🧠 Sharing knowledge
-* 🔒 Greater user control

-But I'm also realistic.

-I don't reject software purely because it isn't open source.

-**The best tool is the one that works well for the job while respecting the user as much as possible.**
+But I'm not a **"everything must be FOSS or it's garbage"** person.

+If a proprietary application is significantly better for something I actually need, I'll use it.

+**FOSS when practical.
+Non-FOSS when useful.
+Privacy where it matters.**

+That's the balance I prefer.

 ---

-# 🔐 Cybersecurity
+## 🔐 Cybersecurity

 Cybersecurity is one of my biggest long-term interests.

-I'm interested in understanding how operating systems, networks, software, and devices work so I can eventually understand security at a much deeper level.
+I'm interested in understanding how computers, operating systems, networks, and software work so I can eventually understand security at a much deeper level.

 I'm especially interested in: